martin12333/Readable-Lisp-S-expressions/tutorial.md

 Just like traditional s-expressions, spaces separate parameters, so it's *important* that there be *no* space between the function name and the opening "(".
 Since spaces separate parameters, a space between the function name and the opening "(" would create two parameters instead of a single function call.
 The same is basically true for traditional s-expressions, too; (a b) and (ab) are not the same thing.

-Here's the real rule: in neoteric-expressions, f(...) maps to (f ...), f{...} maps to (f {...}), and f[ ... ] maps to (bracketaccess f).
+Here's the real rule: in neoteric-expressions, e(...) maps to (e ...), e{...} maps to (e {...}), e[ ... ] maps to (bracketaccess e), and (. e) maps to e.
 The "bracketaccess" is so that you can write a macro to access arrays and other mappings.
+The (. e) rule lets you escape expressions (e.g., for the sweet-expressions we'll describe next).
 Note that "neoteric-expressions" used be called "modern-expressions"; you may see some older documents using that name.

-Normally, people and pretty-printers will format Lisp code so that parameters inside a list are *separated* by whitespace, e.g., (a b c), so it turns out that this change in interpretation doesn't change the meaning of typically-formatted modern Lisp code (and you can pretty-print code to fix it).
-What's more, typical Lisp-aware text editors can work with neoteric-expressions as they are, without change... so if you don't want to change the way you work, but have a somewhat more readable notation, neoteric-expressions can help.
+Normally, people and pretty-printers will format Lisp code so that parameters inside a list are *separated* by whitespace, e.g., (a b c), so it turns out that this change in interpretation doesn't change the meaning of typically-formatted modern Lisp code (and you can pretty-print code to fix it in the rare cases you need to).
+What's more, typical Lisp-aware text editors can often work with neoteric-expressions as they are, without change... so if you don't want to change the way you work, but have a somewhat more readable notation, neoteric-expressions can help.
 But we still have to do all that parentheses-balancing, which hinders readability.
 Sweet-expressions, our next stop, address this.
 To get out of this demo, type *exit()* *Enter* or *control-D* *Enter*.

 Using Sweet-expressions (t-expressions)